blockchain-unica/rosetta-smart-contracts/Solana_Execution_traces_tool/Readme.md

 ```sh
 $ npm run deploy:<SMART_CONTRACT_NAME>
 ```
-At the end of the dolpoyment the program id of the contract should be displayed
+At the end of the dolpoyment the program id of the contract should be displayed.

 Now we can run the off chain script to see the execution costs.
 ```sh